 Physical education enhances the aerobic endurance and muscular strength of students.
-The importance of fitness can be figured by the health benefits it provides.
-The Centers for Disease Control and Prevention recommend that children participate in at least 60 minutes of moderate to vigorous physical activity each day.
-Physical education programs have been shown to provide this recommended amount more often than those without a program, which means improved health benefits.
+The importance of fitness can be gauged by the health benefits it provides.
+The Centers for Disease Control and Prevention recommend that children participate in at least 60 minutes of moderate-to-vigorous physical activity each day.
+Physical education programs have been shown to provide this recommended amount more often than those without one, which means improved health benefits.

 Improve athletic ability by teaching kids how to compete without feeling frustrated or discouraged.
 Studies have shown that students who participate in physical education classes are less likely to drop out of school, and more likely to have a strong memory power.

 Sport teaches kids the value of teamwork and provides them with the opportunity to work with a variety of people in a variety of scenarios.
-Playing sports allows children to make friendships and allows them to learn leadership.
+Playing sports allows children to make friends and allows them to learn leadership skills.
 Sports and games can teach students about time management and generate a competitive attitude while participating as a team.

 Sports and games are a great way to burn calories.
 Playing sports will help in weight loss because the more active they become, the less food they’ll need to maintain their energy levels as well as cardiovascular health.
 Some children won’t gain weight at all because of regular training at school.
 It’s a great opportunity for children who don’t wish to work out at home or the gym.
 They’ll naturally shed their weight at school around people of their age.

-A child who is super interested and excels in physical activities will have a big future.
+A child who is super interested and excels in physical activities will have a bright future.
 Yes!
 Children who are into sports can turn it into a career.
-Athletes play an important role in a country and your child can be the next star athlete if their heart wishes to follow that path.
+Athletes play an important role in a country’s development, and your child can be the next star athlete if their heart wishes to follow that path.

 One of the main benefits of physical exercise is mental endurance and patience.
 They are a great way to release pent-up energy, as well as help build composure.
 Sports teach kids to be resilient because they’ll have failures but always try again until they get it right.
 It’s a life skill that will carry them through the rest of their lives in any career path.